Introduction to correlation networks: Interdisciplinary approaches beyond thresholding: Acknowledgements

 \section{Acknowledgements}

 We thank Sarah Muldoon for discussion.
 N.M. acknowledges support from National Institute of General Medical Sciences (under grant no.\ R01GM148973), the Japan Science and Technology Agency (JST) Moonshot R\&D (under grant no.\ JPMJMS2021), the National Science Foundation (under grant nos.\ 2052720 and 2204936), and JSPS KAKENHI (under grant nos.\ JP 21H04595 and 23H03414).
 P.J.M.\ and Z.M.B.\ acknowledge support from the Army Research Office (under MURI award W911NF-18-1-0244).
 P.J.M.\ also acknowledges support from the National Institute of Diabetes and Digestive and Kidney Diseases (under grant no.\ R01DK125860) and from the National Science Foundation (under grant no.\ 2140024).
 Z.M.B.\ also acknowledges support from the National Science Foundation (under grant no.\ 2137511).
-D.G. acknowledges support by the European Union - NextGenerationEU - National Recovery and Resilience Plan (Piano Nazionale di Ripresa e Resilienza, PNRR), project `SoBigData.it - Strengthening the Italian RI for Social Mining and Big Data Analytics' - Grant IR0000013 (n.\ 3264, 28/12/2021) (\url{https://pnrr.sobigdata.it/}).
+D.G. acknowledges support by the European Union - NextGenerationEU - National Recovery and Resilience Plan (Piano Nazionale di Ripresa e Resilienza, PNRR), project `SoBigData.it - Strengthening the Italian RI for Social Mining and Big Data Analytics' - grant IR0000013 (n.\ 3264, 28/12/2021) (\url{https://pnrr.sobigdata.it/}), project `RECON-NET - Reconstruction, Resilience and Recovery of Socio-Economic Networks' - grant EP\_FAIR\_005, PE0000013 ``FAIR'' (PNRR M4C2 Investment 1.3), and project `MNESYS - A Multiscale integrated approach to the study of the nervous system in health and disease' - grant PE0000006 (DN.
+1553 11.10.2022).
 The content is solely the responsibility of the authors and does not necessarily represent the official views of any agency supporting this work.